apache/nifi/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Does your PR title start with **NIFI-XXXX** where XXXX is the JIRA number you are trying to resolve?
 Pay particular attention to the hyphen "-" character.

-- [ ] Has your PR been rebased against the latest commit within the target branch (typically `master`)?
+- [ ] Has your PR been rebased against the latest commit within the target branch (typically `main`)?

 - [ ] Is your initial contribution a single, squashed commit? _Additional commits in response to PR reviewer feedback should be made on this branch and pushed to allow change tracking.
 Do not `squash` or use `--force` when pushing to allow for clean monitoring of changes._